MFA Thesis

 6. Thesis Reference Book “East-Asian Typography Atlas” spread examples:

 As the core deliverable of this thesis project, the book which includes Part I: East-Asian Typography Atlas and Part II: Thesis Process is finished.
 Further editing and proofreading will proceed.
 Simultaneously, Yi is updating the rest part of thesis website, poster series, and motion graphics.
-Packaging deliverables (rendering for now), as an conceptual extention of the thesis, will start as soon as the majority of thesis deliverables is finished.
+Packaging deliverables (rendering for now), as an conceptual extension of the thesis, will start as soon as the majority of thesis deliverables is finished.

 6. Thesis Process Book “Thesis Process” spread examples: